 How can you calculate the required amount of humidification for your factory?

-Humidification is affected not only by the dimensions of the room but also by multiple other parameters such as temperature and ventilation ( volume, setup.. )
+Humidification is affected not only by the dimensions of the room.
+It is also affected by multiple other parameters such as temperature, ventilation, volume and setup.

-Therefore, to pick the perfect humidifier for your industrial environment, it is necessary to know the “required amount of humidification” and select a humidifier with the right humidification capacity.
+Therefore, to pick the perfect humidifier for your industrial environment, it is necessary to know the “required amount of humidification”.
+This way you will be able to select a humidifier with the right humidification capacity.